 The Wayne Black Service Award honours a major contributor to the screen-based media community, while working ‘behind the scenes’.
 This award is named in memory of Wayne Black of Alpha Cine who gave tirelessly of his time and talent to help filmmakers.

 A screen-based media professional, dedicated to the development and promotion of BC content in film, television and digital media, Christine worked as a Senior Business Analyst at Creative BC since 2007, where she oversaw and managed development programs.
 “Going well beyond her job description, and always supporting the efforts of independents, Christine encourages creators’ navigation through production of their project without any personal gain,” praise the jury, adding “She has served on the committee for WIFTVs Producer’s Workbook, on our board of directors, and juries across the country, including sitting on the selection committee for Canada’s best foreign language film.”
 More recently, she has re-entered film and television production, working on series filmed in Vancouver.

-The Honorary Friend Award recognizes a person who has played a significant role in supporting women in the industry and promoting the goals of WIFTV.
+The Honoured Friend Award recognizes a person who has played a significant role in supporting women in the industry and promoting the goals of WIFTV.

 An award-winning photographer and filmmaker, Walter has been an activist and an innovator in Canadian film industry throughout his career, having been a member of the Captain of the National Advertising Benevolent Society of Canada, and founding Director of the Stein Valley Voices for the Wilderness Society, to name a few.
 Walter adjudicated the British Columbia Arts Awards Program, the Vancouver International Mountain Film Festival, and many others.